ivanbgd/codecrafters-bittorrent-rust/README.md

 https://www.bittorrent.org/beps/bep_0023.html
 The assignment itself only supports the compact mode.

+# Improvements Over the Requirements

+- Logging.
+- We check the Bitfield message payload to see whether a peer has the piece that we need.
+    - The challenge doesn't require this as all their peers have all the required pieces during testing.

-# Possible improvements
+# Possible Improvements

-- The Bitfiled message is optional, and a peer doesn't need to send it in case it doesn't have any piece.
+- The Bitfiled message is optional, and a peer doesn't need to send it in case it doesn't have any piece, so we should first check if the peer has sent it to us or not.
+Right now we assume it has, because the challenge peers do that during testing.